smcmillan28/code-quiz-hw/README.md

 - Time
 - Correct Answers

 As mentioned above, there is a 60-second timer running while the quiz is in process.
 At the same time, the application will be keeping count of the number of questions you answer correctly.
-Your final score is a combination of both factors calculated as sucH:
+Your final score is a combination of both factors calculated as such:

 - **(Time Remaining) * (Correct Answers/Total Number of Questions)**